Climate Change Solutions.png

 What About Wood?

-As they grow, trees take in CO2 from the air and convert it to wood, releasing oxygen in the process.
-That’s what biologists call photosynthesis and it happens every day.
-Most of the wood produced in the tree is found in the stem.
-When harvested and used to produce wood products like lumber and plywood, the carbon removed from the atmosphere is placed in long-term storage in our houses, offices, and furniture.
-Then the forests are replanted with fast-growing trees that begin the cycle anew.
+As trees grow, they absorb carbon dioxide from the air and convert it into wood, releasing oxygen through the process of photosynthesis.
+Most of this stored carbon is found in the tree’s stem.
+When trees are harvested and used to create wood products such as lumber and plywood, the carbon they captured remains stored for the life of those products—whether in homes, offices, or furniture.
+After harvest, forests are replanted with trees that begin the cycle all over again.

 Virginia_Pine_seedlings__29113.1507835094.jpg